dmelgarm/TsunamiTrace/README.md

 ## Examples

-`examples/ridge_refraction.ipynb` — Jupyter notebook demonstrating ray refraction across a synthetic N–S submarine ridge.
+`examples/ridge_refraction.ipynb`: Jupyter notebook demonstrating ray refraction across a synthetic N-S submarine ridge.
 A Gaussian ridge sits between the source and the western edge of the domain; the shallow ridge crest slows the wave from ~221 m/s (deep ocean) to ~63 m/s (ridge crest), bending rays toward the normal to the isobaths.

-`examples/cascadia_travel_times.ipynb` — Real-bathymetry example using a GEBCO-derived 30 arc-second grid of the Cascadia subduction zone (offshore Washington / Oregon / British Columbia).
-Traces 36,000 rays from a source on the locked zone of the megathrust (47.86°N, 124.91°W) and produces a first-arrival travel time map for the Pacific Northwest coast.
-Travel times are computed with `scipy.stats.binned_statistic_2d` — each geographic bin keeps only the earliest-arriving ray, which is physically correct when multiple rays cross the same area at different times.
+`examples/cascadia_travel_times.ipynb`: Real-bathymetry example using a GEBCO-derived 30 arc-second grid of the Cascadia subduction zone (offshore Washington / Oregon / British Columbia).
+Traces 36,000 rays from a source on the locked zone of the megathrust (47.86°N, 124.91°W) and produces a first-arrival travel time map for the Pacific Northwest coast using `tt.grid_travel_times`.
 Requires `scipy` (`pip install -e ".[examples]"`).

 The bathymetry file (`data/cascadia.xyz`) is stored in Git LFS.
 After cloning, run `git lfs pull` if the file is not automatically retrieved.